AbilarshViji/EmployeeDatabase/README.md

 Change the information which needs to be changed for the employee

 If changing from from full time to part time, click the associated radio button.
-If the fields do not change, however your mouse cursor over the ‘Edit’ tab.

 When finished confirm the changes.